Kron4ek/Wine-Builds/README.md

 Other patches that are used in these builds:

 * Use Clock Monotonic		(for better performance)
 * PoE fix			(fix for Path of Exile DX11 renderer)
 * Steam fix			(fix for Steam Web Browser)
 * CSMT toggle fix		(fix for CSMT toggle logic in winecfg)

 Fshack builds additionally contain patch for changing a game's internal resolution without  changing the screen resolution.
-These builds requires libxinerama to work properly.
+These builds require libxinerama to work properly.

 Remember that ESYNC is disabled by default.
 It's necessary to export